Migrant workers face joblessness, poverty on return to India, Bangladesh

 Returning abroad is complicated and expensive.
 Few workers can afford to pay recruitment fees to agencies again.

-For Mr Hari, even with a job, he said, he will have to pay $150 for a flight, about $300 for paperwork, and at least $200 for Covid-19 swab tests and quarantine when he gets to Singapore.
+Even with a job, Mr Hari said he will have to pay $150 for a flight, about $300 for paperwork, and at least $200 for Covid-19 swab tests and quarantine when he gets to Singapore.

-Many migrants laid off because of the pandemic-associated downturn, and who are now back home, experience shame and impoverishment.
+Many migrants laid off because of the pandemic-associated downturn, and now back home, experience shame and impoverishment.

 Some even face discrimination from locals because of the fear that they could be carrying the virus.